miriyamtrishni/smart-waste-management/README.md

 - **Dilruksha A.G.C.D.** - [GitHub Profile](https://github.com/dilrukshax)
 - **Hesara P.K.A.N.** - [GitHub Profile](https://github.com/nidulaX)

-> Add links to the GitHub profiles of the contributors.

 ---

 Thank you for visiting the **Smart Waste Management System** repository!
 Happy coding! 😃